jdbrowndev/ai-digital-picture-frame/README.md

 In VS Code, Run `Connect-AzAccount` in Terminal.
 Then Start Debugging from the Run menu.

+You will need to adjust the function schedule so that the function will execute when debugging.

 # Publish

 Run `func azure functionapp publish function7492` in Terminal.
 This requires Azure Functions Core Tools to be installed on the local machine.